Mega asteroid Ceres the latest spot in space that may have life

 Put Ceres down on the list of places in the solar system that could have once harbored life or may be hiding it now, alongside Mars, Titan, Enceladus, Europa and some other far-out locales.

-Combine this discovery with all the big names striving to make humans live longer and it's never to soon to start planning your first interplanetary trip.
+Couple this discovery with all the big names striving to make humans live longer and it's never too soon to start planning your first interplanetary trip.

 Solving for XX: The industry seeks to overcome outdated ideas about "women in tech."